raw-wg/raw-oam/README.md

-# raw-oam
+# raw-oam (IETF draft)

+Some critical applications may use a wireless infrastructure.
+However, wireless networks exhibit a bandwidth of several orders of magnitude lower than wired networks.
+Besides, wireless transmissions are lossy by nature; the probability that a packet cannot be decoded correctly  by the receiver may be quite high.
+In these conditions, providing high reliability and a low delay is challenging.
-The wireless medium presents significant specific challenges to achieve properties similar to those of wired deterministic networks.
-At the same time, a number of use cases cannot be solved with wires and justify the extra effort of going wireless.
-This document lists the requirements of the Operation, Administration, and Maintenance (OAM) features recommended to provide reliability and availability on top of a collection of wireless segments.
-This document describes the benefits, problems, and trade-offs for using OAM in wireless networks to achieve Service Level Objectives.
+This document lists the requirements of  the Operation, Administration, and Maintenance (OAM) features are recommended to provide availability and reliability on top of a collection of wireless segments.
+This document describes the benefits, problems, and trade-offs for using OAM in wireless networks to achieve Service Level Objectives (SLO).

 # versions of the draft